HubSpot/ui-extensions-examples/overlay-example/README.md

 ### Step 3: Install dependencies

-Now in the CLI, enter into this newly created folder by `cd overlay-example`.
+Now in the CLI, enter into this newly created folder by `cd overlay-example/src/app/extensions`.
 Run `npm install` to install the dependencies for this project.

 ### Step 4: Upload project